makethingshappy/IoTflow/Documentation/SETUP.md

    - Save the file (**Ctrl+S**).
 7. **Restart your device**:
    - Reboot the microcontroller.
-   - It will automatically attempt to connect to the network using your configuration.
+   - It will automatically attempt to connect to the network using your configuration (Subject to providing correct credentials or details).

 ---